 12 of the 13 TMET schools are within Leicester City Local Authority (LA).
 The Trust purchases some services from the LA and has regular meetings with representatives from this LA.
-TMET considers itself and the LA to be strategic partners in that it works with the LA to develop solutions to meeting need in Leicester, for example the opening of three new DSPs (designated specialist provision units) over the last few years and the expansion of an existing DSP in the Trust.
+TMET considers itself and the LA to be strategic partners in that it works with the LA to develop solutions to meeting need in Leicester, for example the opening of four new DSPs (designated specialist provision units) over the last few years and the expansion of an existing DSP in the Trust.

-There is a well established relationship with Leicester City Council's Safeguarding in Education team, who provide statutory training for DSLs in the Trust, as well as annual whole school staff training.
-DSLs from TMET's schools and the central Trust team attend the Local Authority safeguarding forums and use the updates to keep their knowledge and practice up to date and relevant.
+There is a well-established relationship with Leicester City Council's Safeguarding in Education team, who provide statutory training for DSLs in the Trust, as well as annual whole school staff training in the primary schools.
+DSLs from TMET schools and the central Trust team attend the Local Authority safeguarding forums and use the updates to keep their knowledge and practice up to date and relevant.
 TMET's Safeguarding Lead adapts the Leicester City Safeguarding and Child Protection Policy template annually, which is then personalised by each school according to their local needs and practices.

 One school (Kibworth Mead Academy) is in Leicestershire County.
-A member of the Leicestershire Local Authority Safeguarding Team attended some of the 2022-23 'Team Around the School' days at Kibworth Mead Academy, supporting the Trust and school safeguarding leads to evaluate the progress on the safeguarding related aspects of the Post Ofsted Action Plan.
+A member of the Leicestershire Local Authority Safeguarding Team attended some of the 2023-24 'Team Around the School' days at Kibworth Mead

+Academy, supporting the Trust and school safeguarding leads to evaluate the progress on the safeguarding related aspects of the Post Ofsted Action Plan.
+DSL training for Kibworth is provided by Leicestershire County to ensure thorough contextual understanding.